-The Company's unaudited condensed interim consolidated financial statements for the period ended May 31, 2020 (the "Interim Financial Statements") have been prepared in accordance with International Financial Reporting Standards ("IFRS") on a going concern basis, which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business.
+The Company's unaudited condensed interim consolidated financial statements for the period ended August 31, 2020 (the "Interim Financial Statements") have been prepared in accordance with International Financial Reporting Standards ("IFRS") on a going concern basis, which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business.
 Several adverse conditions and material uncertainties cast significant doubt upon the validity of this assumption.
 The Company has no source of operating revenue, is unable to self-finance operations, and has significant cash requirements to maintain its mineral interests (see Projects below) and overhead requirements.
 The Company has incurred operating losses since inception.
-As at May 31, 2020, the Company had an accumulated deficit of \$29,876,502 (February 29, 2020 - \$29,640,335) and working capital of \$263,138 (February 29, 2020 - \$437,009).
+As at August 31, 2020, the Company had an accumulated deficit of \$30,058,079 (February 29, 2020 - \$29,640,335) and working capital of \$711,885 (February 29, 2020 - \$437,009).
 In addition, if the Company is to advance or develop its projects, it will be necessary to obtain additional financing.
 Although management has been successful in the past in raising capital, there are no assurances that the Company will be successful raising capital in the future.
-The Company plans to raise additional equity in order to obtain funding required to meet ongoing expenditures during the fiscal year.
+The Company plans to raise additional equity, when required, to meet on-going expenditures.